Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/1-call-api/README.md

 The first thing that we need to do is to declare the unique [resource](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) URI that the clients will be using to obtain access tokens for this Api.
 To declare an resource URI, follow the following steps:
    - Select `Set` next to the **Application ID URI** to generate a URI that is unique for this app.
    - For this sample, accept the proposed Application ID URI (`api://{clientId}`) by selecting **Save**.
-1. All APIs have to publish a minimum of two [scopes](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code), also called [delegated permissions](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#permission-types), for the client's to obtain an access token successfully.
+1. All APIs have to publish a minimum of one [scope](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code), also called [delegated permissions](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#permission-types), for the client's to obtain an access token successfully.
 To publish a scope, follow these steps:
    - Select **Add a scope** button open the **Add a scope** screen and Enter the values as indicated below:
         - For **Scope name**, enter `TodoList.Read`.
         - Select **Admins and users** options for **Who can consent?**.